ARTICLE I – MISSION

 These rules shall be met and maintained, except for reasons decided by the voting body of the SFCS.

-- BOD / PRESIDENT: Creates and distributes an annual calendar of events for the upcoming year, maintains and/or oversees the film eligibility list, provides a date and schedule for all meetings, billing date, dues payment deadline, award deadlines, festival dates, etc.; chairs general membership and board meetings; arranges the location for meetings; composes and distributes any notifications to the general membership, or directs, composes and distributes any press releases; and has a non-voting position on each committee.
+- BOD / PRESIDENT: Creates and distributes an annual calendar of events for the upcoming year, oversees film edibility as determined by the Eligibility Committee, provides a date and schedule for all meetings, billing date, dues payment deadline, award deadlines, festival dates, etc.; chairs general membership and board meetings; arranges the location for meetings; composes and distributes any notifications to the general membership, or directs, composes and distributes any press releases; and has a non-voting position on each committee.

-- BOD / VICE-PRESIDENT: Responsible for organizing judging panels for any festivals throughout the year; places advertising in any related programs, etc.; serves as the second, or alternate liaison with film public relations agencies; provides a secondary check and balance on the everyday operations of the SFCS; steps into the role and assumes the duties as President if existing President of the SFCS is unwilling or unable to complete responsibilities.
+- BOD / VICE-PRESIDENT: Provides a secondary check and balance on the everyday operations of the SFCS; steps into the role and assumes the duties as President if existing President of the SFCS is unwilling or unable to complete responsibilities.
+Serves as the second, or alternate liaison with film public relations agencies and takes on other responsibilities as directed by the Board.

 - BOD / SECRETARY: Takes minutes at general membership meetings and board meetings; distributes minutes within 48 hours of the next meeting; maintains permanent record of current and past minutes to pass along to successor, assists Membership Liaison in maintaining the membership charter of all active Members, and a file of all legal documentation to pass along to successor.